caiguangya/fair-topk/README.md

     e.g., ``` klevel_based_method compas-50.csv 50 0.4 0.6 0.05 20 64 ``` is the default experimental setting for the k-level-based method on the 6-D COMPAS dataset.

 For executing mip_based_method inside the container, you might need to apply a new [Gurobi license](https://www.gurobi.com/features/web-license-service/).
-Before executing mip_based_method, run the following command
+Before executing mip_based_method, run the following command:
 ```
 export GRB_LICENSE_FILE=\path\to\gurobi\license
 ```